ShaohuiZH/FTF-HGCN/README.md

 # FTF-HGCN
-This is a partial public disclosure of our collected rehabilitation exercise data, with all data will be released soon.
+This is a partial public disclosure of our collected rehabilitation exercise data, with the data still being refined.

 ## Rehabilitaion exercise